RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 ![](images/f7aea1f7a650338e844d566fbe894c8e.jpg)

 Use the Copybook Dependency view to show where in the source file's structure the COPY statements appear, and which copybooks they reference.
-If the Copybook Dependency view is not displayed in the Team Developer perspective, to open this view click **Window \> Show View \> Other \> Micro Focus \> Copybook Dependency**.
+If the Copybook Dependency view is not displayed in the Team Developer perspective, to open this view click **Window \> Show View \> Other \> Rocket Software \> Copybook Dependency**.

 ![](images/e3aa258b24ae86229c1a4afc86334e5e.jpg)